 - Shave with the grain (the same direction the hair is growing).

 - Use aftershave right after you?re done shaving.

 You may still experience a little irritation afterward, but these steps should help reduce the pain and discomfort caused by beard bumps.
 If you feel like your beard bumps aren?t going away, you might want to consider trying a different razor or shaving cream.

-If you have decided to sport bigen dyed beard, this can also be the cause of split ends.
+If you have decided to sportdyed, this can also be the cause of split ends.
 If you want to avoid the chance of this happening, try to reduce the frequency that you dye your beard.
 Always choose a hair dye that contains a minimum amount of harsh chemicals, and be sure to keep the hair follicles nourished with good beard oil and beard balm.